emirshn/Comic-Book-Database-and-Recommendation-System/README.md

 4. Access raw JSON API at http://localhost:8000 if you want to use API.

 ## API Endpoints
+I am not sure how many of them working still but I am sure issues and recommended_series is working.
+(I created others for using it later but in the end i handled them in frontend)
-1. GET /issues/ — list issues with optional filters (dataset, series_title, year, is_variant, limit)
+1. GET /issues/ — list issues with optional filters (dataset(original, variant or all), series_title, year, is_variant, limit)
 2. GET /issues/{issue_id} — get a single issue by ID
-3. GET /issues/{issue_id}/variants — list variant issues
+3. GET /issues/{original_issue_id}/variants — list variant issues
 4. GET /issues/{variant_id}/original — get the original issue for a variant
 5. GET /series/ — list series titles
 6. GET /creators/ — list creators
 7. GET /stats/ — get dataset statistics
 8. GET /issues/{issue_id}/recommended_series — get recommended series for a given issue

+## Future Work
+1. Right now app only uses Marvel dataset because i couldn't find a good source for DC comics.
+I will try to add them in future.
+2. Also if i can scrape them i want to add characters and their appearence in issues.
+3. More statistics and better visuals for them.
+4. Better optimization.